Film of the same name

 The Lumen Log - Part 1

-Following our recent interview I was asked to accompany PH and PC on a field trip to Higham Marshes, the location for the filming of the original Green on the Horizon.
-Both PH and PC were intending to document the journey on camera but it was felt useful to have an impartial ‘third man’ to log the proceedings in note form.
+Following our recent interview I was asked to accompany Sanderson and Ball on a field trip to Ciffe Marshes, the location for the filming of the original Green on the Horizon.
+Both Sanderson and Ball were intending to document the journey on camera but it was felt useful to have an impartial ‘third man’ to log the proceedings in note form.

 We arrived at Higham station at about 11 AM.
-Upon arrival both PH and PC made use of the Victorian toilet facilities at the station before we set off over the railway bridge, passing through Lower Higham and then up Church Street towards the marshes.
+Upon arrival both Sanderson and Ball made use of the Victorian toilet facilities at the station before we set off over the railway bridge, passing through Lower Higham and then up Church Street towards the marshes.

 At the top of Church street we turned left past a small cottage which I was assured was once a pub and onto the start of the footpath.
 The ground was heavily waterlogged from the recent rain and we had walked but a few yards before the path became impassible having turned into a small pond.
 Alternative routes were sought to the left and the right but here streams were found to block the route.
 After some deliberation we retreated a short way and entered a field looking for a way round.
 However after some time spent circumnavigating the field we found our route once again blocked by a stream.